kimdurante/gis-workshop-waml-template/index.md

 These guidelines describe geospatial data curation workflows for the Stanford Digital Repository (SDR), the Stanford Spatial Data Infrastructure (SSDI), [EarthWorks](https://earthworks.stanford.edu) and [SearchWorks](https://searchworks.stanford.edu).

-The [GIS Infrastructure](https://github.com/sul-dlss/gis-robot-suite) supports the preservation, access, and discovery of geospatial data at the layer-level.

 ## Geospatial Data ##

 **Types**.
 Geospatial data are of two types: raster and vector.
 Raster data are composed of grid cells (rows and columns).
 Vector data contain points, lines, and polygons.